firetreedesign/ccbpress-core/readme.txt

 2. Getting Started

 == Changelog ==

+= 1.1.4 =
+* Import progress is also reset upon resetting the import status.
+* Admin Bar link has been fixed.

 = 1.1.3 =
 * Disabled autocomplete on the Church Community Builder username and password fields.